Color Rendering Index

 The Color Rendering Index (CRI) is a crucial concept in the lighting industry, indicating a light source’s ability to display colors in their truest forms accurately.
 It assesses how well a light source represents various shades, making it a significant factor in choosing lighting for any project.
 Expressed as a number on a scale of 0 to 100, a higher CRI indicates better color accuracy.
 A CRI of 70 or higher is generally considered appropriate for high-quality and energy-efficient lighting products.
 Essentially, CRI measures how a light source makes colors appear, emphasizing the importance of choosing lighting that renders colors accurately to the human eye.

-How Does the Color Rendering Index Work?
+How Does the Color Rendering Index Work with Color Temperature?

 CRI and color temperature are similar in that they are often measured by their ability to render colors.
 The color rendering index is an independent method of describing characteristics of light, for example, and is different than the measurement of Kelvins (warm and cool light).